psanford/donutdb/README.md

 clients without risk of corrupting the data.

 In the future we may implement a multi-reader single-writer locking strategy.

+## Performance Considerations

+Roundtrip latency to DynamoDB has a major impact on query performance.
+You probably want to run you application in the same region as your DynamoDB table.

+If you are using DonutDB from a Lambda function, you may want to do some testing with how the Lambda function's allocated memory affects query latency (memory size for Lambda also affects cpu allocation).
+In my testing I've found that at very low memory (128mb) application latency is affected by GC and CPU overhead for zstd decompression.
+Performance gets significantly better as memory size is increased.

 ## DynamoDB Schema